memdinhogenbirk/memdinhogenbirk-COMP1002-25F-11075-25F-real/assignment-1/AASCOTTREADME.txt

 CSS NOTES
 Good God man.

-My CSS at this moment in time is an abomination, totaling nearly 500 lines of code.
+*My CSS at this moment in time is an abomination, totaling nearly 500 lines of code.
 I intend to at least clean it up and determine what things are in fact no longer needed with all the changes I made.
 Ideally I want to break it up into seperate style sheets, though I know this will be a can of worms, and am hesitant to do it.
+CSS is at the very least divided into page specific sheets, with a global one that also includes the nav and footer controls.

 I will say though, I have a much better understanding of it now, having spent the majority of my time working on it.